DioxusLabs/dioxus/docs/guide/src/elements/components.md

 Let's take a look at the `VoteButton` component.
 For now, we won't include any interactivity - just the rendering the score and buttons to the screen.

 Most of your Components will look exactly like this: a Props struct and a render function.
-Every component must take a tuple of `Scope` and `&Props` and return an `Element`.
+Every component must take a `Scope` generic over some `Props` and return an `Element`.

 As covered before, we'll build our User Interface with the `rsx!` macro and HTML tags.
 However, with components, we must actually "render" our HTML markup.
 Calling `cx.render` converts our "lazy" `rsx!` structure into an `Element`.